- 13 Sep 2023

 Keep in mind that Agents cannot block a number; only Admins can block a number for a Shared Line.

-Many Call Centers will enable automatic-call recording.
-If a call is being recorded, you'll see a notification at the top of your active call.
+Many Contact Centers will enable automatic-call recording.
+If a call is being recorded, you'll see a notification at the bottom of your active call.

-Agents can place calls using the Call Center's number rather than their own direct number.
+Agents can place calls using the Contact Center's number rather than their own direct number.

 The selected number will remain as your caller ID until changed again.

 If you're an Agent and place an outbound call while on duty, your status will be set to occupied (same as if you answer an inbound call); however, if you are off duty when placing the outbound call, you will remain off duty for the duration of the call.

 Wrap-up time is the period between the end of an Agent's last call and an open opportunity to receive a new call; it must be enabled by your Supervisor.